HimJ379PRO/Divvy-Bikes---BI-Project/README.md

 The ‘weather’ data was scraped from [Weather Underground](https://www.wunderground.com/history/monthly/us/il/chicago/KMDW) website.

+>[!CODE REVIEW]
-Python code for the data scraping process can be reviewed here - [DataScraping_Weather.ipynb](DataScraping_Weather.ipynb)
+>Python code for the data scraping process can be reviewed here - [DataScraping_Weather.ipynb](DataScraping_Weather.ipynb)

-Steps -
+**Steps -**
 1. Studied the HTML structure of the DAILY OBSERVATIONS table using Google Chrome Developer Tools.
 2. Downloaded and parsed the HTML of all 24 pages (12 each year) by automatically generating the page URLs and looping through each of them.
-Extracted the row data and stored it temporarily in the dictionary.
+3. Extracted the row data and stored it temporarily in the dictionary.
-Appended the individual table data to the pandas data frame one after the other.
+4. Appended the individual table data to the pandas data frame one after the other.
-Combined the data frames and exported and exported to CSV file.
+5. Combined the data frames and exported and exported to CSV file.

 The UNPROCESSED data was saved to [WeatherData_2018_2019_UNPROCESSED.csv](WeatherData_2018_2019_UNPROCESSED.csv)

 >[!NOTE]
-> The structure of the DAILY OBSERVATIONS table was very complicated.
-The field names were split into two lines: It had header data stored in the 'th' as well as the 'td' tags.
-The data for each characteristic such as wind speed or temperature was stored in individual tables with Min, Max, and AVG values (fields).
-The problem was solved by extracting these tables separately and then concatenating them horizontally along axis 1.
+> + The structure of the DAILY OBSERVATIONS table was highly intricate.
+Field names were distributed across two lines, with header data stored in both 'th' and 'td' tags.
+Data for each characteristic, such as wind speed or temperature, was organized in separate tables containing Min, Max, and AVG values.
+>  - The solution involved extracting these tables individually and then concatenating them horizontally along axis 1, effectively streamlining the data for analysis.

 The data in the CSV file was later PROCESSED by loading it into MS Excel and adding the DATES by replacing the day numbers with the full date in MM/DD/YYYY format.
 This process was accelerated using the smart and powerful AUTOFILL feature of MS Excel.

 The PROCESSED data was saved to [WeatherData_2018_2019_PROCESSED.csv](WeatherData_2018_2019_PROCESSED.csv)

-The ‘weather’ data was manually scraped from [Weather Underground](https://www.wunderground.com/history/monthly/us/il/chicago/KMDW) website.

 The Chicago **Weather** data contains:
 - Windspeed